 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Was introduced somewhat (10 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the 70D comes out slightly ahead of the RX100 III (14 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX100 III emerges as the winner of the match-up (15 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 70D and the Sony RX100 III place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.